-Our next clinic will be October 12th – 16th, 2020 (Monday through Friday).
-You can register for the clinic below.
-Or if you can’t make that clinic, you can click on the link at the very bottom of this page to be notified of future clinics as they are announced.
+We are currently scheduling our next live clinic for 2021 (most likely October).
+We are also looking at offering a “virtual” version of the clinic between now and then.
+If you are interested in either version of the clinic (in-person or virtual), you can click on the link at the very bottom of this page to be notified of future clinics as they are announced.

 Clinic Cost and Payment

-The Clinic will be taught at Azalea Studios, which are located in Brentwood, a suburb of Nashville about 20 minutes south of Music Row.
+The Clinics are taught at Azalea Studios, which are located in Brentwood, a suburb of Nashville about 20 minutes south of Music Row.
 The only thing that could change that is if the number of students grows to an unwieldy number, but it’s more likely we’ll add a second Clinic before we’ll change the location.

 Fortunately, Brentwood is a large and active Nashville suburb that’s used to hosting events, so there’s a ton of lodging available within just a few miles (a ten-minute drive) of both the Clinic and Nashville proper.
 In addition to Airbnb-type accommodations, Brentwood has numerous suites-type hotels.
 They usually run $80 – $90 per night, but there are often discount specials (for example, the Brentwood Holiday Inn Express and Suites recently ran one for just $60 per night, which is a really great deal for the Nashville area).
 If you do a Google search for “suites hotels in Brentwood, TN 37027” you’ll see the latest prices and deals.